Skip to content

 • Application code

-• Infrastructure and cloud configuration (Render, managed services)
+• Infrastructure and cloud configuration (AWS, Render, managed services)

 • Security configurations (TLS/SSL, IAM, network controls)